diescake/devtool-meteor/README.md

 ## Access

-Open `http://localhost:1234` in your browser and press `F12 key` to open the devtools.
+Open `http://localhost:1234` in your chrome browser and press `F12 key` to open the devtools.